VirajHasitha/ServerCustomThreadPool/README.md

 #Simple TCP Server

-This project contains a simple TCP serverwhich is capable of handling multiple concurrent clients.
+This project contains a simple TCP server which is capable of handling multiple concurrent clients.
 The maximum number of client serviceable at a given time is decided by **maxConn** parameter.

 When the maximum  number of client is reached, and new request are reached, such client request will be queued for a period of time until the queue size is reached.